-Looking to monetize your blog and think Google AdSense might be the way to go?
+Looking to monetize your blog and wondering more about Google AdSense for blogs and whether it’s right for you?
 It could be depending on your blog and the type of content that you write.

 Just slap a few ads up on the blog and watch that money start to roll in!
 That’s how it works, right?

-You’ve probably also heard that Google AdSense is the best way to get started, but we’re going to tell you that it might not be…
+You’ve probably also heard that Google AdSense for blogs is the best way to get started, but I’m here to tell you that it might not be…

 We want to give you a little more information to help you determine whether using Google’s popular ad platform on your blog is the right next step for you.